Oersnes/task-manager-application-angular-tailwind/README.md

 ## Additional features implemented

+Simple Routes handling with Page Not Found and redirects.

 A dark mode toggle button to demonstrate Tailwind flexibility.

 Added "Create another" functionality to the "New task" dialog.
 This makes it more efficient for users to create multiple tasks.